 (i) A brief description of the vehicles to be covered by the Executive Order.
 (The manufacturer’s sales data book or advertising, including specifications, will satisfy this requirement for most manufacturers.)

-(ii) A statement signed by an authorized representative of the manufacturer stating "The vehicles described herein have been tested in accordance with the provisions of the "California Evaporative Emission Standards and Test Procedures for 2001 through 2025 Model Year Passengers Cars, Light-Duty Trucks, Medium-Duty Vehicles, and Heavy-Duty Vehicles and 2001 and Subsequent Model Year Motorcycles," and on the basis of those tests, are in conformance with the aforementioned standards and test procedures."
+(ii) A statement signed by an authorized representative of the manufacturer stating "The vehicles described herein have been tested in accordance with the provisions of the "California Evaporative Emission Standards and Test Procedures for 2001 through 2025 Model Year Passengers Cars, Light-Duty Trucks, Medium-Duty Vehicles, and Heavy-Duty Vehicles and 2001 through 2028 Model Year Motorcycles," and on the basis of those tests, are in conformance with the aforementioned standards and test procedures."

 * * * * *